Cognigy/Documentation/docs/en/docs/ai/nodes/logic/lookup.md

 If you choose CognigyScript as the operand, you must use direct CognigyScript similar to the [If Node](../logic/if.md).
 You can also select to parse the CognigyScript as a string or not.

 !!! warning "Case Sensitivity"
-    All Lookup Case Nodes are case sensitive.
-Be careful to use the correct upper or lower case spelling in the **Value** field of your Case Nodes.
+    All Lookup Case Nodes are case-sensitive.
+Ensure that you use the correct upper or lower case spelling in the **Value** field of your Case Nodes.

 ### An alternative to nested IF Nodes